imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 In the first view, click on the spot you added.
 The second view is translated so that this very spot is brought at the center of the view window.
-Rotate around this point so as to show the YZ plane of the source (press {% include key content='Shift|X' %}) and zoom close to the spot, to have a view pair resembling this:
+Rotate around this point so as to show the YZ plane of the source (press {% include key content='press|Shift|X' %}) and zoom close to the spot, to have a view pair resembling this:

 ![bdv-MaMuT\_MultipleViews.png](bdv-MaMuT_MultipleViews.png
 "bdv-MaMuT_MultipleViews.png")

 Just to ensure we are looking at the same spot in the two views, we checked the **Display spots names** button in the main GUI.
-Use the {% include key content='Space' %} key to move the spot around in a plane until you are happy with its location.
+Use the {% include key content='press|Space' %} key to move the spot around in a plane until you are happy with its location.
 This view combination is useful to place properly spots in 3D.
 You can open as many views as you want.
 Other views can be used e.g. to have an overview of the data using a dezoomed view.

 Spots can also be created with a double-click of the mouse.
 So if we
 recapitulate:

-  - {% include key content='Left Click' %} inside a spot to select it
+  - {% include key content='press|Left Click' %} inside a spot to select
-    and center all views to this spot.
+    it and center all views to this spot.
-  - {% include key content='Double Left Click' %} outside any spot to
+  - {% include key content='press|Double Left Click' %} outside any spot
-    create a new one at the mouse location.
+    to create a new one at the mouse location.

 ### Display settings for spots.